GoodAI/SummerCamp/README.md

 ## Short introduction to algorithm

-From point-of-view of algorithm, the world looks like a sequence of bits, in which are encoded past rewards, observations and actions.
-Algorithm has set from beginning what is number of bits representing observations/rewards/actions.
-It interact with environment by giving bits that encodes chosen action and recieve bits that encodes observation and reward.
+From point-of-view of the algorithm, the world looks like a sequence of bits, in which are encoded past rewards, observations, and actions.
+Algorithm has set from beginning what is a number of bits representing observations/rewards/actions.
+It interacts with the environment by giving bits that encode chosen an action and receive bits that encode observation and reward.

 ![interaction](http://i.imgur.com/vxavfqf.jpg)

-This algorithm tries to approximate general [AIXI], which is formalism showing (incomputable) notion of what is an optimal action for agent in unknown environment.
+This algorithm tries to approximate general [AIXI], which is formalism showing the (incomputable) notion of what is an optimal action for an agent in the unknown environment.

-Internal model of environment for original AIXI is probability distribution over all possible programs that could represent environment, where apriori probability of one possibility (ie: one particular program) depends on its complexity.
+The internal model of environment for original AIXI is a probability distribution over all possible programs that could represent the environment, where the apriori probability of one possibility (ie: one particular program) depends on its complexity.

-Internal model of environment MC-AIXI-CTW is probability distribution over all predictive suffix trees (PSTs).
+The internal model of environment MC-AIXI-CTW is a probability distribution over all predictive suffix trees (PSTs).
 Where apriori probability of one possibility (ie: one particular PST) depends on its complexity.
 This is done by context-tree weighting (CTW) algorithm.

 ### PSTs and CTW